lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 If we now proceed another round, all agents claim a connection.
 Agent 0 claims connection Zurich - Paris for its route card Brest - Venezia, Agent 1 claims connection Zagrab - Venezia for its route card Zagrab - Brindisi and Agent 2 claims connection Frankfurt - Munchen for its route card Paris - Zagrab.

-Again, the various claims yield additional information about each agents cards.
-EXPAND FURTHER ON THIS
+The connection claimed by Agent 0 only occurs in either route card Paris - Zagrab, or route card Brest - Venezia, hence all worlds in which this does not hold are removed.
+The connection Zagrab - Venezia, claimed by Agent 1 only occurs in the shortest route of route cards Zagrab - Brindisi and Paris - Zagrab.
+Again, all worlds in which one of these route cards is not owned by Agent 1 is removed.
+Lastly, the connection claimed by Agent 2, Frankfurt - Munchen, only occurs in the shortest route of either Paris - Zagrab, or Brest - Venezia.
+Removing all worlds that violate this, leaves the model with four different worlds.
+We already see that the route cards of Agent 1 have already been confirmed in this situation, as all states are connected for only the relations of Agent 1.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">